Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/codes.md

 # Semianalytical Parametric Solvers

-The computational core of this repository focuses on solving two primary physical variables of interest: the average streaming potential, $\Phi_{\mathrm{av}}$, and the conversion efficiency, $\eta$, whose expressions are explicitly given in [Section Equations of this repository](https://cruz-lopez-carlos-antonio.github.io/Analytic_power_generation_cilindrical/equations.html).
+The computational core of this repository focuses on solving two primary physical variables of interest: the average streaming potential, $\Phi_{\mathrm{av}}$, and the conversion efficiency, $\eta$, whose expressions are explicitly given in the [Section of Equations](https://cruz-lopez-carlos-antonio.github.io/Analytic_power_generation_cilindrical/equations.html) of this repository.
 These variables are evaluated as parametric functions, meaning their outputs depend directly on a defined set of physical and geometric inputs..
 These variables are evaluated as parametric functions, meaning their outputs depend directly on a defined set of physical and geometric inputs..
 These variables are evaluated as parametric functions, meaning their outputs depend directly on a defined set of physical and geometric inputs.

 ---